beastly-eve/zorkish-sugarcube/README.md

 <<passageactions $pie>>
 ```

-For `custom actions` you define your own arbitrary object keys based on the name of the action.
+For `custom actions` you define your own arbitrary object keys in your subject options based on the name of the action.
 You can have as many custom actions defined as you like.
 In the `actionkeywords` option, you define the different words the player could use to perform your custom action. `description` sets the text that will display after the player performs the action and `runfunction`  let's you run a function after the player performs the action.

 ### Running Functions for Actions  from Story JS